Skip to main content

 Step 1: Provision Environment

-- name: Write .env to remote host
+- name: Setup Traefik on remote host

 uses: appleboy/ssh-action@v1.2.4